nushell/nushell.github.io/src/content/docs/blog/2019-11-23-nushell-survey-results.md

 author: Jonathan Turner
 author_site: https://twitter.com/jntrnr
 author_image: https://www.nushell.sh/blog/images/jonathandturner.jpg
-excerpt: Recently, we ran a short survey to see how you were feeling about nushell.
+description: Recently, we ran a short survey to see how you were feeling about nushell.
 Here are the results.
 ---

 # Nushell 2019 Survey Results